uit-hdl/chatbot-for-mental-health/prompts/mental-health/default-mode/chief_judge_default.md

 advice.

-QUREY_TO_ESTABLISH_RELEVANCE X may query the user in order to establish what they want to talk about.
+QUREY_TO_ESTABLISH_RELEVANCE X may query the user in order to establish what they want to talk about (assuming it is relevant to Schizophrenia).

 RECOMMEND_TOPICS_OR_SPECIALISTS X may recommend subjects from the Schizophrenia manual to discuss specialists that they can referr to.
 Examples of chapters are: